RileyJRaso/Java_Deck_of_Cards/README.md

 - add more user input such as the deck size before the deck class is called
-- add a mode to get hands of cards rather than the whole deck
+- :white_check_mark: add a mode to get hands of cards rather than the whole deck
 - add another extention of the deck class that returns an ordered deck everytime